Fast Facts

 Banks are prudent mortgage lenders

 Banks take their role as mortgage lenders very seriously, adhering to prudent standards and ensuring consumers only take on manageable levels of debt.
-This is clearly evident when looking at national mortgages-in-arrears numbers for Canada’s nine largest banks, which show that less than a quarter of one per cent of homeowners have gone three consecutive months or longer without making a payment, significantly less than in the United States.13
+This is clearly evident when looking at national mortgages-in-arrears numbers for Canada’s ten largest banks, which show that less than a fifth of one per cent of homeowners have gone three consecutive months or longer without making a payment, significantly less than in the United States.13

 Banks take the prospect of rising interest rates into account and ensure potential borrowers are able to make future payments under higher interest rate conditions.
-Banks require that the borrower qualify using the greater of the borrower’s mortgage contract rate plus 2 per cent, or 5.25 per cent.
+Banks require that the borrower qualify using the greater of the borrower’s mortgage contract rate plus two per cent, or 5.25 per cent.
 These “stress tests” ensure that borrowers can continue to comfortably make mortgage payments even if interest rates rise.

 Banks provide advice on debt management